Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-We investigated TESS data for the KQ Pup system and discovered that this system exhibits clear primary and secondary eclipses in all 4 sectors covered with TESS between 2019-2025, with a period of about $P=17.2596 \: \rm d$ and the secondary eclipse not occurring in the middle of the period; therefore, the related orbit is eccentric.
-In Fig. \ref{fig:kq_pup_tess_raw}, we show raw TESS data for KQ Pup, and in Fig. \ref{fig:kq_pup_tess}, we show clean phased normalized data.
-The TESS light curves were detrended using the Chebyshev polynomials.
-Each sector was divided into smaller parts to better cover the trend influence and fitted by a polynomial of degree $n$ between 5 and 10.
-We verified that there are no near-eclipsing binaries (EBs) with a similar period, and we also verified the validity of the association of the light curve to the KQ Pup system using Target Pixel Files (TPF).

-We also investigated the $O-C$ values of the eclipse timings in TESS data to investigate whether we could measure a light travel time due to the orbital motion of KQ Pup Ba+Bb.
-The $O-C$ residuals suggest that during and after the periastron, the eclipses occur later than in the previous sectors.
-This would agree with the orbit presented in Fig. \ref{fig:pmoired} and with parameters listed in Table \ref{table:table_results}, because for roughly half of the orbit, closer to the periastron, Ba+Bb are accelerating away from us and are farther from us.
-The last two sectors also have much more noise and other activity compared to the first two sectors (see Fig. \ref{fig:kq_pup_tess_raw}), which would agree with Ba+Bb entering denser wind of the RSG, as it gets closer orbital path of KQ Pup A. But further TESS observations along the orbit would be needed to build an $O-C$ curve which would be able to fully constrain the light-time effect in the system.
+We also investigated the $O-C$ values of the eclipse timings in the TESS data to investigate whether we could measure a light travel time due to the orbital motion of KQ Pup B. The $O-C$ residuals suggest that during periastron, the eclipses occur later than in the previous two TESS sectors (up to a difference of $\sim 1 \: \rm hr$).
+This is consistent with our orbital solution presented in Fig. \ref{fig:pmoired} and with the parameters listed in Table \ref{table:table_results}, because for roughly half of the orbit, closer to the periastron, Ba+Bb are accelerating away from us and increasing their heliocentric distance.
+The last two sectors also have more activity compared to the first two sectors (see Fig. \ref{fig:kq_pup_tess_raw}), which would agree with Ba+Bb getting closer to KQ Pup A. But further TESS observations along the orbit would be needed to build an $O-C$ curve which would fully constrain the light-time effect in the system.

-Considering the short orbital period, this third component would not fit in the orbit around the RSG KQ Pup A. The shortest known or suspected companions of RSGs have periods of at least several years \citep[e.g.,][]{patrick24a}.
-From Kepler's third law, a period of the order of several weeks would result in an orbit of several $\sim 10 \: \rm R_{\odot}$, i.e., inside the RSG.
-Therefore, we investigate the association of the eclipsing binary with KQ Pup B, the previously assumed single hot companion.
-This scenario is more likely as there are several known short-period massive early B-type binaries, with the shortest periods of the order of days \citep[e.g.,][]{labadie22, sharma22}.

-We investigated V/R ratios of Balmer lines in our high-cadence STELLA spectra (2024-2025).
-A companion passing through or near the disk can inflict V/R variations of a similar timescale as the orbital period \citep{rivinius24}.
-This was also shown in recent detailed simulations of Be + companion in the disk modelling by \citet{rubio25}.
-In Fig. \ref{fig:kq_pup_spectra_rv_2}, we can see that the V/R variations appear to be phased with the TESS eclipses of $P=17.2596 \: \rm d$, especially for H$\beta$ variations.
-Period analysis for H$\alpha$ and H$\beta$ revealed several periods close to $\sim 17\ \rm \, d$.
-There is also a very strong trend of about $\sim 90 \: \rm d$ (apart from a longer trend due to the 26-yr orbital period), which is quite similar in timescale to the RSG pulsation at the beginning of 2025.